Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of Tanks that will spawn.
 			"Finale Waves"				"0,0,0,0,0,0,0,0,0,0,0"
 		}
+		"Rush"
+		{
+			// Enable Tank Rush mode.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 127
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1: Tank Rush - Tanks only
+			// 2: Gas Chamber - Smokers only
+			// 4: Vomit Vault - Boomers only
+			// 8: Hunting Ground - Hunters only
+			// 16: Acid Rain - Spitters only (Only available in Left 4 Dead 2.)
+			// 32: Mental Asylum - Jockeys only (Only available in Left 4 Dead 2.)
+			// 64: Meat Grinder - Chargers only (Only available in Left 4 Dead 2.)
+			"Rush Types"				"0"

+			// The number of common infected that can be alive at any given time.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 100
+			"Common Limit"				"0"

+			// The delay in seconds before Tanks start spawning in co-op modes.
+			// Note: The delay starts after a survivor leaves the saferoom.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Coop Delay"				"60.0"

+			// The time in seconds for resting periods during finales.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Finale Cooldown"			"30.0"

+			// Enable hard core mode.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Hardcore Mode"				"0"

+			// The survivors get healed after killing a Tank.
+			// --
+			// 0: OFF
+			// 1: ON, heal all alive survivors.
+			// 2: ON, heal only the lowest health survivor.
+			"Health Kills"				"2"

+			// The time in seconds that Tanks have to kill survivors.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Kill Countdown"			"240.0"

+			// The number of Tanks that can be alive at any given time.
+			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 32
+			"Rush Limit"				"10"

+			// Spawn Tanks every time this many seconds passes.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Spawn Interval"			"6.0"

+			// The number of times each survivor can be incapacitated before they become black and white.
+			// --
+			// 0: OFF, use game default.
+			// 1-10: ON, the number of times each survivor can be incapacitated.
+			"Survivor Incaps"			"4"
+		}
 		"ConVars"
 		{
 			// All convars (except the ones provided by Mutant Tanks) can be modified in this section.